DFC ranked a Best Places to Work in 2022.

 Miscellaneous: DFC uses E-Verify to confirm the employment eligibility of all newly hired employees.
 To learn more about E-Verify, including your rights and responsibilities, please visit https://www.e-verify.gov/.

 If selection is made below the full performance level, promotion up to the full performance level may be made without further competition.
 However, promotion(s) will depend on the performance of the incumbent and are not guaranteed.

 Recruitment and relocation incentives may be authorized for this position.

-**Applications for this position are only being accepted through USAJobs.
-All applications must be submitted through USAJobs by 11:59 pm (ET) on November 15th, 2023 to be considered.
+Applications for this position are only being accepted through USAJOBS and must be submitted by 11:59 pm (ET) on January 26, 2024 to be considered.